dtcenter/METexpress/docs/Users_Guide/interface.rst

 “rgb(255,0,0)”.

-Note that the user has the option to supply whatever label they prefer to use for each curve, but the default is to create labels “Curve0”, “Curve1”, etc
+Note that the user has the option to supply whatever label they prefer to use for each curve, but the default is to create labels “Curve0”, “Curve1”, etc.

 .. _image007: